geneontology/geneontology.github.io/_docs/ontology-relations.md

 Relations are widely used by GO browsing tools such as [AmiGO](http://amigo.geneontology.org/amigo){:target="_blank"} and [QuickGO](https://www.ebi.ac.uk/QuickGO){:target="_blank"} and in over-representation analysis to group related GO annotations.
 For example, the annotations on the [AmiGO page for kinase activity](http://amigo.geneontology.org/amigo/term/GO:0016301){:target="_blank"} include annotations made to '[fucokinase activity](http://amigo.geneontology.org/amigo/term/GO:0050201){:target="_blank"}', '[protein kinase activity](http://amigo.geneontology.org/amigo/term/GO:0004672){:target="_blank"}' etc. Note that not all relations can be safely used to group annotations via the GO graph.
 Please see below for notes and examples illustrating when and why grouping of annotations via relationships can be done safely.

-## Conventions used in the documentation
+## Conventions used to describe relations
 There are a number of ways of referring to and representing logical relations.
 The GO relations documentation uses the following conventions (in keeping with the graph-based terminology):

 +  A **node** refers to a GO term